-We support the immunisation of children, before they enter Kindergarten in NSW Public Schools, to protect them against outbreaks of infectious diseases.
+We support the immunisation of children, before they enter Preschool and Kindergarten in NSW Public Schools, to protect them against outbreaks of infectious diseases.

 When enrolling a child, parents/caregivers will be asked to provide an Immunisation History Statement.
-The Immunisation History Statement can be obtained by contacting the Australian Childhood Immunisation Register on 1800 653 809.
+Parents can request an Immunisation History Statement by contacting the Australian Childhood Immunisation Register on 1800 653 809.

 Primary schools record the immunisation status of students on enrolment.
-They keep the record for three years after the student leaves to enter high school.
-If a student changes primary schools the immunisation history statement (or a copy) is forwarded to the new primary school.
-Primary schools are not required to transfer history statements to high schools.
-High schools are not required to keep immunisation records.
+They keep the statement (or photocopy of the original statement) for three years after the student has left the primary school.
+If a student changes primary schools the Immunisation History Statement (or a copy) is forwarded to the new primary school.
+Primary schools are not required to transfer history statements to high schools as high schools are not required to keep immunisation records.

-A child without an Immunisation History Statement will not be prevented from enrolling.
+A child without an Immunisation History Statement will not be prevented from enrolling in primary school.
 Under the NSW Public Health Act 2010, however, children without proof of immunisation may be asked by Public Health Officials to stay at home during an outbreak of vaccine preventable disease.

-Schools cooperate with NSW Health to implement NSW School-Based Immunisation Programs.
+High schools cooperate with NSW Health to implement NSW School-based Immunisation Program.
 The assistance of principals and school staff with this important public health initiative is acknowledged and welcomed.

-Information on the NSW School-Based Immunisation Program can be accessed from the NSW Health website.
-This includes information on the schedule of vaccines currently being offered to students.
+Information on the NSW School-based Immunisation Program can be accessed from the NSW Health website.
+This includes information on the schedule of vaccines currently being offered to high school students.

 In addition, NSW Health visits Intensive English Centres (IECs) to offer a range of vaccines as appropriate.

 Principals are contacted by their Public Health Unit to discuss arrangements for the clinics.
-For each vaccine offered, Parent Information Kits are forwarded to the school for distribution to parents via their child prior to the clinic.
-The kits contain a vaccine-specific consent form, Q&A sheet and information on the privacy issues regarding collection of personal health details.
+Parent Information Kits are forwarded to the school for distribution to parents via their child prior to the first clinic (usually held in February/March).
+The kit contains a consent form, Q&A sheet and information on the privacy issues regarding collection of personal health details.

-Only students who have the vaccine specific consent form signed by their parent/legal guardian, will be vaccinated.
+Only students who have the consent form signed by their parent/legal guardian, will be vaccinated.
 It is important that principals closely monitor the receipt of signed consent forms.

-Enquiries about the vaccination program can be directed to the local Public Health Unit.
+Enquiries about the vaccination program can be directed to the local Public Health Unit on 1300 066 055.